 This Is Why Support Exists

-Support doesn't erase the past.
+Support does not erase the past.

 It helps prevent survival from becoming permanent.